Strategic Plan

 X

 The table below shows the primary research areas of our full-time faculty.
-Keeping up with the needs of the present and the future, the IEN department has systematically changed its focus from manufacturing systems to service science by hiring 4/5 of the new faculty since 2010 in the area of service sciences.
+Keeping up with the needs of the present and the future, the ISE department has systematically changed its focus from manufacturing systems to service science by hiring 4/5 of the new faculty since 2010 in the area of service sciences.

 Research / Faculty